Application Procedures-Business Entity Residents

-Business entity must name at least one natural person who holds a California resident life-only agent license to represent the business license.
+Business entity must name at least one natural person who holds a California resident Life license to represent the business license.

 Endorsees should be named on the Business Entity Application during the initial business entity application filing.
 Subsequent agent endorsement(s) must be submitted online at Business Entity Endorsement and Termination Online Service. (i.e. adding or removing individual licensees who are to transact insurance under authority of its license) (California Insurance Code (Cal.
 Ins.
 Code)1661).

-Each natural person who does not hold an active California life-only agent license must file separately for an individual life-only agent license.
+Each natural person who does not hold an active California Life license must file separately for an individual Life license.

 Step 4 - Fees